3milesWind/Vue.js_evolution/README.md

  <button disabled>Bind</button>
 ```

-Through the `v-bind` to add some arrtibutes to the html
+Through the `v-bind` to add some attributes to the html

 ## Binding Classes